 During the journey, the Library employees have been a valuable source of news back home—Sony Prosper posting on Twitter @BaldwinBlue and Eze Amos on @ezeamosphotography.
 Trayc Freeman’s BLACKHISTORY blog provided in-depth commentary on the group’s day-by-day itinerary as it made stops at places important to the history of the Civil Rights Movement.

-For Freeman, who earned a B.A. in African American Studies, “this trip almost serves as a culmination of everything I’ve studied thus far.”
-And she hopes to use her Master’s degree in Education Psychology “to discuss the ways society has continued to impact the education of Black students.”
+For Freeman, who earned a B.A. at UVA in African American Studies, “this trip almost serves as a culmination of everything I’ve studied thus far.”
+She hopes to use her Master’s degree in Education Psychology “to discuss the ways society has continued to impact the education of Black students.”

 Please visit Trayc Freeman’s BLACKHISTORY blog and learn more about the sites visited by the pilgrimage, and more about Black history and culture.